Skip to main content

 Privileges

-CEEMS exporter needs access to IPMI interface to get current power consumption which is only available for privileged users and/or processes.
-Thus, a trivial solution is to run CEEMS exporter as root.
-For accessing metrics from perf subsystem or to use eBPF, CEEMS exporter needs different types of privileges.
-Similarly, in order to which GPU has been assigned to which compute unit, we need to either introspect compute unit's environment variables (for SLURM resource manager), libvirt XML file for VM (for Openstack), etc. These actions need privileges as well.
-However, these privileges are only needed at specific points of execution in the exporter code and hence, running the exporter as root is an overkill.
+The CEEMS exporter needs access to the IPMI interface to get current power consumption, which is only available to privileged users and/or processes.
+Thus, a trivial solution is to run the CEEMS exporter as root.
+For accessing metrics from the perf subsystem or using eBPF, the CEEMS exporter needs different types of privileges.
+Similarly, to determine which GPU has been assigned to which compute unit, we need to either introspect the compute unit's environment variables (for the SLURM resource manager) or the libvirt XML file for VMs (for OpenStack), etc. These actions also require privileges.
+However, these privileges are only needed at specific points of execution in the exporter code, so running the exporter as root is overkill.

 We can leverage Linux Capabilities to assign just the necessary privileges to the process.
-Moreover, CEEMS apps are capability aware, i.e., the app will assume the privileges only when they are required during the code execution.
+Moreover, CEEMS apps are capability-aware, meaning the app will assume privileges only when they are required during code execution.
 It executes the piece of code that needs privileges in a separate thread and destroys the thread after finishing the execution to ensure no other goroutine will be scheduled on that thread.
-This ensures the whole exporter code runs as unprivileged process most of the time and raises the privileges only when necessary.
+This ensures the whole exporter code runs as an unprivileged process most of the time and raises privileges only when necessary.
 This strategy makes CEEMS apps capability aware.

 IMPORTANT

-Even if operator starts any of the CEEMS app as root user, the app will just keep the capabilities that it needs and drops rest of them and switch to nobody user to ensure it runs with minimum necessary privileges.
-As stated above, it only raises the capabilities when needed and run rest of the time as unprivileged process.
+Even if the operator starts any of the CEEMS apps as the root user, the app will keep only the capabilities it needs, drop the rest, and switch to the nobody user to ensure it runs with the minimum necessary privileges.
+As stated above, it only raises the capabilities when needed and runs the rest of the time as an unprivileged process.

 Linux capabilities